Professional standards of practice and behaviour for nurses, midwives and nursing associates

-Developed in collaboration with many who care about good nursing and midwifery, the Code can be used by nurses and midwives as a way of reinforcing their professionalism.
+Developed in collaboration with many who care about good nursing and midwifery, the Code can be used by nurses, midwives and nursing associates as a way of reinforcing their professionalism.
 Failure to comply with the Code may bring their fitness to practise into question.

 What the Code means for patients

 Good care from nurses and midwives explains what a professional Code means for patients and service users and the kind of care they can expect.

 Gofal da gan nyrsys a bydwragedd (Welsh)

 The new NMC Code - Professional staff, quality services shows how the professional standards and principles of the Code are important to employers of nurses and midwives.